Birganj Upazila: Administration

-Birganj Upazila, primarily formed as a Thana in 1890, was turned into upazila in 1983.
+Birganj Upazila, formed as a thana in 1890, was turned into an upazila in 1983.

 The upazila is divided into Birganj Municipality and 11 union parishads namely: Bhognagar, Mohammadpur, Mohonpur, Moricha, Nijpara, Paltapur, Polashbari, Sator, Shatagram, Shibrampur, and Sujalpur.
 The union parishads are subdivided into 186 mauzas and 187 villages.

 Birganj Municipality is subdivided into 9 wards and 11 mahallas.
+Birganj Town and Jharbari Bazar are some of the main marketplaces in the Upazila.